How to Reinvent Yourself and Live the Life You Want

 Notebook with script "If you change nothing, nothing will change" to illustrate how to reinvent yourself.

-Many of us grew up believing that we would get an education, build a family, and choose a career that would carry us through to retirement.
-Yet this mindset reflects an archaic reality, one with a rigid definition of “family” and pensions for employees who would only live to about 73 years of age.
+Many of us grew up believing we would get an education, build a family, and choose a career that would carry us through to retirement.
+Yet this mindset reflects an archaic reality, with a rigid definition of “family” and pensions for employees who would only live to about 73 years of age.
 That time is long past.

-In today’s world, many of us live into our 90’s and we are not the same person at 6, 18, 33, 45, or 72.
-Our lives are flush with new people, cultures, norms, and a fluid definition of what it means to be part of a family and community.
-This means, we must evolve as we deal with life’s challenges, whether we’re facing a job change, moving to a new community, or coping with losing a loved one.
+In today’s world, many of us live into our 90s, and we are not the same person at 6, 18, 33, 45, or 72.
+Our lives are flush with new people, cultures, norms, and a fluid definition of family and community.

 What Does it Mean to Reinvent Yourself?